 The best sources of EPA and DHA are cold water fish such as salmon, tuna, sardines, anchovies, and herring.
 Many people are justifiably concerned about mercury and other toxins in fish, especially during pregnancy.
 For this reason, purified fish oil supplements are often the safest source of EPA and DHA.
 A high quality fish oil supplement from a reputable manufacturer delivers the health benefits of EPA and DHA without the risk of toxicity.

-Many people think that flaxseed and/or flaxseed oil contains omega-3s.
+Many people think that flaxseed or flaxseed oil contains omega-3s.
 But flaxseed contains the shorter-chain omega-3, ALA (alpha-linolenic acid), which is different from the longer-chain EPA and DHA.
 EPA and DHA are the omega-3s that the body needs for optimal health and development.
 While it was once thought that the human body could convert ALA to EPA and DHA, current research shows that such conversion rarely and inefficiently occurs.
 Fish oil is a more reliable source of EPA and DHA.

 Omega-3 Fish Oil and Pregnancy: Safety Considerations

 Quality fish oil is safe to take during pregnancy.
-Fresh fish (that is eaten) can often contain environmental toxins like mercury that accumulate during its life span.
+Fresh fish can often contain environmental toxins like mercury that accumulate during its life span.
 These toxins can be virtually eliminated during the manufacture and processing of fish oil, with the use of high quality raw materials and an advanced refining process.

 Some brands of fish oil are of higher quality than others.
 A reputable fish oil manufacturer should be able to provide documentation of third-party lab results that show the purity levels of their fish oil, down to the particles per trillion level.